Code-Institute-Submissions/my_dash_app/README.md

 - This is the third of five projects which I must complete in order to be awarded the globally recognised Diploma
 - from Edinburgh Napier University.
-This Project utilises whole miriad of technology.
+This Project utilises whole miriad of technologys.

-- Consult the tech section in each README.md or the Super README.md to Find Out the exact tech stack taht was used to complete my project
+## THE NEEDS THIS PROJECT FULFILLS
+##### The needs for this project are numerous,
+- Students who want to create a block in adobe xd or just a pencil & white sheet of paper,
+- Students can send me there mock up & there UI testing flow
+- I can then transfer there mockup into there own testing UI block on datadiacoverys.com
+- Students can add there name, description of there dashboard, a short sales pitch to promote there UI Testing
+- With the power & ease of elementor on wordpress, any mockup submitted for UI testing can be adapted to there needs
+- Students learning data visulisation,
+- developers who will want to bring these data visulisations to life with real time data sets from API Sources
+- To designers looking to get ideas for there own data visulisations
+- this project can also be used as an going basis to showcase data visulisations with the ease of wordpress
+- Online colleges can post there students data visulisations here by just contacting the developer for showcasing
+- I myself can use this dashboard for my own business to measure fluctuations in website delivery

+## UX for the whole project

+- The UX tru out this project is with one style & that is to represent the data in the showcased screenshots
+- With a white background & a suttle awesome grey, it is a difficult style to achieve because of it pure simplicity
+- The user or reader is slowly traversed down the page to soak up the information & gaze at the visulisations
+- The navbar & its elements, my links are situated top center , this is indented to both powerfull & reasurring
+- But not overwhelming, with my links containig no hover, so as to have no other moving parts to my layout of operations
+- These elements are as minimil as possible, to sit nicely with the rest of the flow of the page
+- All content is completly relevent to its counter part on the page, there should no content that is !not being utilised in one way

 ### The Super Model Wordpress Configueration
 - The Front End to this project is without doubht wordpress, with the OceanWP Wordpress Theme
-- I only used the theme to gain access to the blocks, from then onward I used Elemenoter to create my own theme
-- With the power of Nginx ???????????????????
+- I only used the theme to gain access to the blocks, from then onward I used Elemenoter to create my own theme With the power of Nginx
-- The simplcity & advantage I had was Sucnificent, due to the fact I configured the server & obatianed a domain name
+- The simplcity & advantage I had was Sucnificent, due to the fact I configured the server & obtianed a domain name
 - this meant that I had & have complete controll over my own server which is hosted on Ditigital Ocean
-- I attached a floating ip & configerd the back end with PHPMYAdmin
-- with no SQL as the chosen query language
+- I attached a floating ip & configerd the back end with PHPMYAdmin with no SQL as the chosen query language
 - This meant that I could concentrate on the 3 dashbaords & not have to worry about the frontend
 - this was an excellent solution to the fact I was developing on my own & needed an assistant
 - WordPress was that assistant, this gave me the abilty to create this DataDashBoard Showcase